Shelter & Facility Rental FAQs

 From Oct.
 31 through April 30, the Flagstaff Summit Road is closed to motor vehicles.
 The summit facilities (Sunrise Amphitheater, Wood Shelter and Stone Shelter) are not open for reservations during this time.

 Vehicles that are not registered in Boulder County are required to purchase and display a parking permit.
 Reservations do not include parking fees for Flagstaff Mountain.
-Reservation holders for the Flagstaff Summit Shelters or the Halfway House may either have attendees purchase daily parking permits at the self-service stations provided or in combination with their facility reservation.
+Reservation holders for the Flagstaff Summit Shelters or the Halfway House may either have attendees purchase daily parking permits at the self-service stations provided or may purchase them in combination with their facility reservation.

 The self-service stations only take cash (exact change) or check.